PayU-EMEA/paytouch-android/README.md

 As described on http://developers.payu.com/en/mobile_sdk.html#mobile_sdk_description obtaining token is a process that require MerchantBackend that ask PayU Backend for a token and later pass it to mobile app.
 PayTouch library will work only with ```mobile.sdk``` scope.
 In this case we suggest to check POS if it is configured for mobile payments and check backend - backend communication with requesting for authorization token.
+Other cases when there can be an issue with a POS: there is an error when adding a new card to account or  open "payu account" and all fields will be empty.

 * e-mail collision
 When creating a shop on environment the e-mail will be reserved and you cannot use it to purchase.